james-csy/sanctionlistchecker/README.md

     July 28th 2023: Started description search tool: Implementing description visualization (display) To-Do - : Create Algo to search sanction list locations: add address and country cross-referencing: Add description visualization to excel search: Right documentation
 ```
+# Product Breakdown
+Sanction Search
+-
+The sanction search currently uses fuzzy matching and only references the **OFAC list (not updated)**.

+Moving forward:
+1. Referencing multiple sanction lists: US (OFAC), UN, EU, UK, etc.
+2. Automatic updating of lists

+Named Entity Recognition (Extraction from Descriptions)
+-
+Currently using spaCy's default English library to extract People/Names/Orgs out of descriptions to later be searched using the sanction search algorithm.

+Moving forward:
+1. Training custom dataset built from existing claims data and maybe the sanctions lists too.
+2. Also update displacy visualization to only highlight searched terms and not all entities

+Extra things to implement
+-
+1. Implement some kind of logging system to track searches
+2. Updates page to reflect when new sanction lists have been updated